turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/2_design_solution_components.md

 Webhooks are a HTTP pattern for connecting web apis and services with a publish- subscribe models.
 Webhooks enable both synchronous and asynchronous steps.
-As wit Service Endpoint we can register a webhook and step with no code or use a plugin/custom workflow to trigger the webhook.
+As with Service Endpoint, we can register a webhook and step with no code or use a plugin/custom workflow to trigger the webhook.

 Webhooks will timeout after 60 seconds.